Specialist Convalescent, Respite or Palliative Care in our Bristol Nursing Homes

 Who pays for palliative care?

-Palliative care can be arranged by your GP or by hospital doctors or your consultant.
+Palliative care can be arranged by your GP or by hospital doctors or consultant.
 Ask your doctor and nurse about palliative care if you feel it would help.

 Bristol Care Homes Registered Care Categories with the Care Quality Commission (CQC)